-The integrated education and training program has a single set of learning objectives that identifies specific adult education content, workforce preparation activities, and workforce training competencies, and the program activities are organized to function cooperatively.
+The IET program has a single set of learning objectives that identifies specific adult education content, workforce preparation activities, and workforce training competencies, and the program activities are organized to function cooperatively.

-A provider meets the requirement that the integrated education and training program provided is for the purpose of educational and career advancement if:
+A provider meets the requirement that the IET program provided is for the purpose of educational and career advancement if:

-- the adult education component of the program is aligned with the College and Career Readiness Standards for adult education as described in the Combined State Plan and - the integrated education and training program is part of a career pathway.
+- the adult education component of the program is aligned with the College and Career Readiness Standards for adult education as described in the Combined State Plan and - the IET program is part of a career pathway.